I’m back filming for Escape to the Country and away from Daniel and the dog for the first time in months. The first time filming in a year.

 In clearer, tarter terms: external world, inner soma and language.

 I am here on this road and William and Reggie and Jeremy are also comically there as well.
 There is no pure Coniston Water moment.
-No re-run of Wordswoth’s terror.
+No re-run of Wordsworth’s terror.
 There is this ball of outer and inner and in-between.
 Or in clearer, tarter terms: external world, inner soma and language.
-There is the rising ripples of energy in my body, i have been noticing more and more.
+There are the rising ripples of energy in my body, I have been noticing more and more.
 And the movement of food in my bowels and the need to shit.
 There is the fizz of anxiety when walking past those drinkers again.
-There is the shadow of Prynne, and Ray, and Wordsworth and why there are so few women in this picture.
+The shadow of Prynne, and Ray, and Wordsworth and why there are so few women in this picture.
 There is the big shadowy, mountainous hills behind the town.
-There is the feelings of my body, the smell of a hot English evening after rain.
+The feelings of my body, the smell of a hot English evening after rain.
 There is language and memory and thinking.

 And this is it.
-And there is coming home and there is writing this.
+There is coming home and there is writing this.
 And this is now this.
-All there ever is is this.
+All there ever is, is this.